randyortonrko83/First-Designed-Website/README.md

-v6 - sucessfully aligned hero header satisfactorily and updated log need more styling V7 - done header perfectly and updated log v8 - deleted class due to confusion
+v6 - sucessfully aligned hero header satisfactorily and updated log need more styling V7 - done header perfectly and updated log v8 - deleted class due to confusion v9 - thought about deleting div classes from body but added span classes to make two different sets of classes sit aside each other inline and it worked, logging in the idea in readme and updated in html and styles